Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Privacy Definitions and Relationships

-So far, if a mechanism satisfies $\epsilon$-LIP, it implies $\epsilon$-MIP, $\epsilon$-MIL, $2\epsilon$-LDP and $(2\epsilon+D^{{X}}_{\infty})$-DI.
-The main reasons why we choose to study LIP instead of other notions are as follows: (1) LIP is amenable to incorporate prior knowledge and design mechanisms compared to other context-aware definitions.
-(2) Compared with context-free LDP, LIP based mechanisms achieve much higher utility.

-In the following sections, we address how LIP mechanisms can be designed according to the prior knowledge, and how such mechanisms improve the privacy-utility tradeoff for different types of applications.
+In the following sections, we address how to design LIP based mechanisms according to the prior knowledge, and how LIP based mechanisms improve the utility-privacy tradeoff for different types of applications.